drifter1/compiler/README.md

 ./bin/compiler examples/simple_c_examples/example1.c
 ```

-This will print out parsing debugging information in the terminal console and also create the *symtab_dump_out* and *revisit_dump.out* files.
+This will print out parsing debugging information in the terminal console and also create the *symtab_dump.out* and *revisit_dump.out* files.

 **terminal output:**
 ```